aurimontem/Mesa_Leuven_Convergence/README.md

 The lecture slides can be found [here](Goldberg_Slides_MESA_Leuven_Fri_ResTesting.pdf).

-Solutions can be found at the top level of [this repository, to be updated soon](https://github.com/aurimontem/Mesa_Leuven_Convergence/).
+Solutions can be found at the top level of [this repository](https://github.com/aurimontem/Mesa_Leuven_Convergence/) and are linked below.

 ## Lab Overview:
 When solving a (partial) differential equation numerically, you are essentially approximating a _derivative_ as a _difference_.